 What Go Got Right and Wrong: A Thoughtful Look Back

-- Concurrency being powerful but difficult to write correctly
+- Concurrency that was powerful but deeply error-prone to write

 What Go Got Right